magtutu/actions-consumer/README.md

 ## How It Works

-- This repo calls `merge-main.yml` from shared-actions on every push to main
+- This repo calls `on-merge.yml` from shared-actions on every push to main
 - The workflow runs in the shared-actions repo context
 - Secrets come from shared-actions repo environments
 - Protection rules (approvals, branch restrictions) are enforced from shared-actions
-- The pipeline automatically: validates → deploys to staging → waits for approval → deploys to production
+- The pipeline automatically: deploys to staging → waits for approval → deploys to production

 ## Deployment Flow

 ```
 Push to main
     ↓
-merge-main.yml (in shared-actions)
+on-merge.yml (in shared-actions)
-    ↓
-Validate
     ↓
 Deploy to Staging (automatic)
     ↓